jasonmacdonald/marko-include-bug/README.md

 # marko-include-bug

-WHen including nexted <include> tags you get strange results if the inner include has nested HTML.
+When including nested `<include>` in components you get strange results if the inner `input.renderBody` has nested HTML.

-Running the `server` script produces the same result for all examples, but running the `webpack` build and loading `index.html` you get varying results for each example.
+1. Running the `server` script produces the same result for all examples
+2. Running the `webpack` build and loading `index.html` in the browser you get varying results for each example.